joriatyBen/DGPS/README.md

 # DGPS
 The construction consists two raspberry pis, model 3 with an Aldebaran Modul from Dr.Fasching and each a Tallysman tw-2410 antenna.The goal is to realize a system with a moving-base and a rover modul with RTKLIB.
 The Base should get its own position via GPS without giving position coordinates during or before the moving process.
-The Rover should get the data from the base modul and print the relative distance.
+The rover should get the data from the base modul and print the relative distance.

 At this state i have the normal fixed-base, moving-rover solution.
 It´s also not clear why some satellites are chosen from the system/rtklib and why others are not, although i receive good signals.